Operational quantum theory without predefined time: Results

 The fact that the situation in the previous example corresponds to a cyclic circuit without an actual transmission of information back in time illustrates the fact that the circuit structures in the more general framework we are considering are logical structures, in which the order of operations does not necessarily correspond to time.
 But if time is not the ordering of operations, then what is it?

-As we have seen in that example (Fig.~\ref{AandB}), the causal structure outside of the regions of Alice and Bob concerns information pertaining to that outside region, and there is a correspondence between the causal structure and the operation taking place in that region.
-This suggests that time and causal structure should be searched for in properties of the content of the boxes in space-time, rather than the way boxes are composed (especially since the concept of order in the composition is flexible in this setting, as we have seen).
+As we have seen in the example of Fig.~\ref{AandB}, the causal structure outside of the regions of Alice and Bob, whenever well defined, is reflected in the form of the operation taking place in that region.
+This suggests that time and causal structure should be searched for in properties of the contents of the boxes in space-time, rather than the way boxes are composed.
 But in the framework developed so far, we have a distinction between systems of type $1$ and type $2$, which was inherited from the background time assumed in deriving the formalism.
-Does this mean that some notion of time, even if a primitive one, has to be defined from the outset?
+Does this mean that some primitive notion of time needs to be postulated?

-Observe that within the formalism for correlations between separate quantum operation in terms of a process operator \eqref{pmform}, which can be interpreted as describing the outcomes of measurements on a joint quantum state, we can arbitrarily redefine the types of the different systems ($1$ or $2$, interpreted as inputs from the past and from the future, respectively), and the expression \eqref{pmform} remains valid except that we would attach different interpretations to the systems.
-This shows that the labels $1$ and $2$ are superfluous as far as the joint probabilities of events are concerned.
+Observe that within the generalized process operator formalism \eqref{pmform}, which can be interpreted as describing the outcomes of measurements on a joint quantum state, we can arbitrarily redefine the types of the different systems ($1$ or $2$, interpreted as inputs from the past and from the future, respectively), and the expression \eqref{pmform} remains valid except that we would attach different interpretations to the systems.
+This shows that the labels $1$ and $2$ are superfluous as far as the probabilities of events are concerned.